kolenyo2099/auto-archiver/docs/source/installation/installation.md

 ## 2. Installing Locally with Pip

 1. Make sure you have python 3.10 or higher installed
-2. Install the package with your preferred package manager: `pip/pipenv/conda install auto-archiver` or `poetry add auto-archiver`
+2. Install the package with your preferred package manager: `pip/pipenv/conda install auto-archiver` or `uv add auto-archiver`
 3. Test it's installed with `auto-archiver --help`
 4. Install other local dependency requirements (for example `ffmpeg`, `firefox`)